Cycling Cities is SUM’s first Outreach and Research Results

 Book Series: Cycling Cities.
 The Global Experience

 Under the auspices of the Foundation for the History of Technology Cycling Cities: the Global Experience, individual cities may participate.
 The first such project on the Munich Experience is currently in progress and is headed by Senior Researcher Adri Albert de la Bruhèze in collaboration with the Verkehrzentrum, the Deutsches Museum, and the city of Munich.
 Eric Berkers wrote a book on 100 years cycling policy and practice in the the cities of Arnhem and Nijmegen as part of the Velocity Conference 2017 in these cities in June 2017 (see below).
-More city-based projects are forthcoming.
+Publications on Munich, The Hague, and Johannesburg are forthcoming in 2018 with others in the pipeline.

 The book traces the fascinating cycling histories of Arnhem and Nijmegen—from cycling tourists in 1900 scaling the region’s charming yet hilly landscape and urban commuters navigating the car-governed urban planning of the 1950s and 1960s, to the cycling activists of the 1970s and the local and regional policymakers committed to cycling over the last two decades.
 The book tells the tale of how two cities managed to become The Best Cooperating Cycling Region in the Netherlands in 2015; the host for two stages of the Giro d’Italia in 2016; and joint organizers of the world’s largest cycling conference Velo-city in 2017.